martinpl/tray-icons-reloaded/README.md

 Its only works with Xorg and XWayland.
 Apps like Chrome and Electron from 8 version needs snixembed.
 I recommend snixembed for all users since it adds also native menus. https://git.sr.ht/~steef/snixembed
-(for autostart add `snixembed --fork` to .profile in home directory) *MEGASync have current some issue with snixembed
+(for autostart add `snixembed --fork` to .profile in home directory).

 ### Features
 * left click works with apps which don't support this natively (Steam, Discord etc)